Updated January 3, 2019, seven years and about 1000+ taxa later.

 A new online study by Wu et al. (2012) finds evidence for a post-Cretaceous origin for rodents.
-Rodents (everything from porcupines and guinea pigs to squirrels and mice) are related to rabbits (lagomorphs) which are related to primates (including readers of this blog and lemurs) which all were derived from arboreal carnivores like Vulpavus.
+Rodents (everything from porcupines and guinea pigs to squirrels, mice and multituberculates) are related to rabbits (lagomorphs).

-The most common one, Tupaia (Raffles 1821) was found to be basal to the equally arboreal Plesiadapis (Fig. 3) and by extension to the terrestrial rabbits, and by further extension to rodents (keeping on topic), like the porcupine.
+The most common tree shrew, Tupaia was found to be basal to the equally arboreal and highly derived Plesiadapis (Fig. 3) and terrestrial rabbits, and rodents, like the porcupine.
 It’s worthwhile to see the porcupine skull and how close it resembles that of Plesiadapis.